intel/thermal_daemon/README.txt

 			Intel RAPL-mmio power capping driver: Available from 5.3-rc1

 Companion tools
-	ThermalMonitor
-		Graphical front end for monitoring and control.
-		Source code is as part of tools folder in this git repository. dptfxtract
+	dptfxtract
 		Download from: https://github.com/intel/dptfxtract
 		This generates configuration files for thermald on some systems.